-Most of us, I included, use aluminum foil to bake and package food to prevent it from losing any moisture.
+Most of us, I included, use aluminum foil for baking and packaging food to prevent it from losing moisture.
 It can also wrap delicate food like veggies when grilling.

 Aluminum foil is typically a thin sheet of silvery metal that serves different purposes.
-Can you put aluminium foil in a microwave?
+Can you put aluminum foil in a microwave?

 Let’s take a look!

-- You should never cover the food completely with Aluminum foil when microwaving.
-The electric currents overwhelm it causing it to heat up pretty fast hence leading to sparking.
+- You should never cover the food entirely with Aluminum foil when microwaving.
+The electric currents overwhelm it, causing it to heat pretty fast, leading to sparking.

 - Since Aluminum Foils obstruct microwaves, you can cover the sections of food you want to safeguard from burning.
-The open surface area of the food should always be bigger than the Foil’s- you should only cover a quarter of the food with Foil.
+The open surface area of the food should always be bigger than the foil- you should only cover a quarter of the food with foil.

 - The Foil strips shouldn’t be too thin; they should be a bit bigger than a square inch as they can turn into antennas that centralize microwaves.